evangelosschizas/scry2/README.md

 # scry2
-scry2 is a web app that works like a search engine for Magic: The Gathering cards
+scry2 is a web app that works as a search engine for Magic: The Gathering cards